 College of Performing and Visual Arts

 As an active soloist and chamber musician, Adam Piotr Żukiewicz performs internationally with renowned instrumentalists and vocalists in USA, Canada, Germany, Italy, Slovenia, Hong Kong, and Poland.
-Highlights of recent performances include recitals at the Royal Lazienki Theatre in Warsaw, and Chicago Cultural Center (Dame Myra Hess Memorial Concert Series), concerts with the Edmonton Symphony Orchestra, Toronto Sinfonietta, Toronto Concert Orchestra and Celebrity Symphony Orchestra.
-Adam Piotr Żukiewicz has performed at some of the most important concert venues, including The Kennedy Center (Terrace Theatre) in Washington DC, Palau de la Musica Catalana in Barcelona, Residenztheater in Munich, Goldensaal at the Musikverein in Vienna, Teatro alla Scala in Milan, KKL Luzern, and many others.
+Highlights of recent performances include recitals at the Carnegie Hall in New York, St.Martin-in-the-Fields in London, Royal Lazienki Theatre in Warsaw, and Chicago Cultural Center (Dame Myra Hess Memorial Concert Series), concerts with the Greeley Chamber Orchestra, Edmonton Symphony Orchestra, Toronto Sinfonietta, Toronto Concert Orchestra and Celebrity Symphony Orchestra.
+Mr. Żukiewicz has performed in some of the most important concert venues, including The Kennedy Center (Terrace Theatre) in Washington DC, Palau de la Musica Catalana in Barcelona, Beethoven Hall in Bonn, Residenztheater in Munich, Goldensaal at the Musikverein in Vienna, Teatro alla Scala in Milan, KKL Luzern, and many others.

 Adam Piotr Żukiewicz holds a Doctor of Musical Arts degree from the University of Toronto and Masters of Music degree from Indiana University.
 He has also studied at the Royal Academy of Music in London, UK, and was a music scholar at the United World College of the Adriatic in Duino, Italy.

 Enthused by sharing music, thoughts and experiences of music, Mr. Żukiewicz also enjoys teaching, lecturing, impromptu performances, singing in an amateur choir, and musical discussions with musicians and music lovers alike.
+He has created many musical events, and is dedicated to promoting young generations of musicians.
 Beyond music, he takes pleasure in reading, connecting with people, sports, travel, and nature, which he finds most inspiring.

 Mr. Żukiewicz currently resides in Greeley, Colorado, where he was recently appointed an Assistant Professor of Piano at the University of Northern Colorado.
 He is also a Resident Faculty Pianist at the International Music Festival of the Adriatic in Duino, Italy.
-In recognition of his teaching, in 2017 he received the Steinway & Sons Top Teacher Award, and was an adjudicator of the 2018 Steinway Piano Competition.
+In recognition of his teaching he received the 2017 and 2018 Steinway & Sons Top Teacher Award, and was an adjudicator of the 2018 Steinway Piano Competition.